User Authentication with APS (3-Legged)

 Credentials

 The Traditional Web App you created in the Prerequisites supports both 2-legged and 3-legged OAuth, so no new application is needed.
 The callback URL (http://localhost:3001/auth/callback) was already configured during setup.
-We reuse the same APS_CLIENT_ID and APS_CLIENT_SECRET from your .env file for both flows.
+We reuse the same APS_CLIENT_ID and APS_CLIENT_SECRET from Chapter 3 — your .env file for Node.js, your User Secrets store for .NET — for both flows.

-Two additions to aps-server.js: a variable to hold the user token, a new get_user_info tool, and two HTTP routes for the OAuth flow.
+In Node.js, edit aps-server.js.
+In .NET, edit ApsServer.cs.
+Both gain a place to hold the user token, a new get_user_info tool, and two HTTP routes for the OAuth flow.

 Section 1 – Capture the user access token

-After the existing environment variable check at the top of the file, add:
+// After the existing environment-variable check at the top of the file:

 const REDIRECT_URI = "http://localhost:3001/auth/callback";